ningkaiyang/PacificaAutoAgendaWriter/README.md

 *   **Copy to Clipboard:** Instantly copy the entire generated report text with a single click, ready to be pasted into emails or other documents.
 *   **Quick Uninstall:** A clean uninstall option in the settings menu allows for the complete removal of all application data, including the downloaded model and configuration files.
 *   **Cross-Platform:** Built with Python and Kivy to run on Windows, macOS, and Linux.
+*   **Multi-Model Management:** Install, switch, and delete multiple local GGUF models directly from the Model Settings screen.
+Perfect for experimenting with different model sizes or quantisations.

 ## Installation
 1.  **Clone the repository or download the source code.**